HERA-Team/direct_optimal_mapping/README.md

 Currently, the package contains two main classes `DataConditioning` and `OptMapping`.

 The `DataConditioning` class provides necessary tools to select one frequency channel and one polarization from the raw data.
-It can also perform redundant averaging and flagged-data removal.
+It can also perform noise calculation and flagged-data removal.
 It will output a prepared pyuvdata object for the mapping part.

 The `OptMapping` class contains the tools to calculate the mapping matrix (A-matrix) of